yeoman/yeoman.io/app/_includes/yeoman.wiki/Getting-Started.md

 > Injects your dependencies into your index.html file.
 ```

 It’s as simple as that.

+*Your chosen generator may not include the grunt tasks "bower" and "bower-install".
+You can read more about how to install and use these at [grunt-bower-requirejs](https://github.com/yeoman/grunt-bower-requirejs) and [grunt-bower-install](https://github.com/stephenplusplus/grunt-bower-install).*

 ## Grunt